Edward Burke (basketball): Drexel

 Drexel hired Burke as their new head coach in 1977.
-His top assistants for a few years in the 1980s were Villanova coach Jay Wright and former Bucknell coach Pat Flannery.
+His top assistants for a few years in the 1980s were future Villanova coach Jay Wright and future Bucknell coach Pat Flannery.
 His best season was in 1985–86, when his Dragons, led by Michael Anderson, won 19 games and defeated Hofstra in the East Coast Conference title game to earn a bid to the school's first NCAA Tournament.
 Drexel received a 15 seed, and lost to eventual national champion Louisville 93–73 in the first round.
 Following the season, he was named East Coast Conference Coach of the Year and Michael Anderson became the first Drexel player to make the NBA.
 In 1987, he coached the Dragons to an upset over the David Robinson-led Navy Midshipmen at the Palestra.

-Burke was released by Drexel on March 8, 1991 after finishing the year 12–16, the third consecutive losing season.
+Burke was released by Drexel on March 8, 1991, after finishing the year 12–16, the third consecutive losing season.
 According to Richard E. Woodring, the Drexel vice president for student life, Drexel wanted to head in a "new direction" as the school moved to the North Atlantic Conference in 1991–92.
 He was replaced by George Washington assistant Bill Herrion.
 In Burke's 14 seasons, he compiled a record of 205–189.
 His 205 victories are the second most of any Drexel coach.